-The entire TBC Leasing Portfolio is secured in all industry segments where the subject of collateral is financed leasing assets itself.
-As of December 31, 2022, the Company's portfolio coverage ratio by leased assets was 158%.
+The entire TBC Leasing Portfolio is secured in all industry segments where the subject of collateral is leased asset itself.
+As of December 31, 2023, the Company's portfolio coverage ratio by leased assets was 120%.
 Correct determination of the amount of participation in funded assets ensures a high repayment ratio.

 In addition, TBC Leasing actively conducts stress tests and scenario analysis to test clients' resilience to various stressful conditions.
-Stress tests include assumptions about local currency revaluations, GDP growth, sectoral growth, inflation, interest rate changes, real estate and commodity prices.
+Stress tests include assumptions about currency revaluations, GDP growth, sectoral growth, inflation, interest rate changes, real estate and commodity prices.
 TBC Leasing conducts intensive financial monitoring to identify clients with weakened financial and business prospects in order to offer them a restructuring plan tailored to their individual needs.